 How to Become a Medical Claims Adjuster

 Learn how to become a medical claims adjuster.
-Learn about the job description and duties and read the step-by-step process to start a career in medical claims.
+Learn about the job description and duties and explore the step-by-step process to start a career in medical claims.

 There is no standard educational requirement to become a medical claims adjuster.
-At minimum, individuals must have a high school diploma, and having a bachelor's degree or previous field experience can open doors for prospective candidates.
-The following table contains the core requirements for medical claims adjusters:
+At minimum, individuals must have a high school diploma, and having a bachelor's degree or previous field experience opens doors for prospective candidates.

 |Degree Level||High school diploma or GED at minimum; employers may prefer to hire candidates with a bachelor's degree|